 Now that you know how to delay an untimely conversation, here are 3 conversation exit strategies.
 The point of all these tips is for YOU to protect your time!!!

 You can have several reasons for wanting to exit the conversation, the most common are: a) you’re not prepared because of 432 other things you’re doing; b) you’re really busy with something else or c) you’re exhausted.

 Exit Tactic #1: Introduce the person to someone else.

 Get their conversation going, then and leave them to continue without you.

 Exit Tactic #2: “Please excuse me, I need to make a quick restroom trip.
 It was lovely to meet you!”

 [And…the first sentence of tactic #2 works well in the office.]

 Exit Tactic #3: “I’ve had such a time talking to you and I know you want to talk to other people here as well.
-Do you have a business card?”
+May I have your business card?”

-“I absolutely must get out this email before [time], so I need to get cracking on it.”
+“I absolutely must get out this email before [time] and I’m am so far behind, so I need to get cracking on it.”

 If you’re put on the spot to give a presentation on something, THIS is my recommendation for those brain freeze moments.